 Joby Aviation Flies Air Taxi From JFK to Manhattan, Stock Jumps 8%

-Joby Aviation completed the first electric air taxi flight from JFK to Manhattan, and the stock popped roughly 8% on the demo.
+Joby Aviation flew the first electric air taxi from JFK to Manhattan on Monday.
+Shares jumped roughly 8% on the demonstration.

-• Earnings report upcoming, with investors watching for FAA certification timeline updates
+- Earnings are upcoming; investors are focused on FAA certification timeline updates

 What Actually Happened

-The NYC route matters because it's the exact use case air taxi bulls have been pitching for years: skip the $80 cab ride and 90 minutes of traffic from JFK by flying over it.
+The NYC route matters because it's the exact use case air taxi bulls have pitched for years: skip the $80 cab ride and 90 minutes of traffic from JFK by flying over it.
 If Joby can operate here, every other metro market is easier.
-The demo also puts Joby ahead of competitors like Archer Aviation and Lilium in terms of visible, public milestone-setting in a tier-one market.
+The demo also puts Joby ahead of competitors like Archer Aviation and Lilium — no other eVTOL company has logged a public flight in a tier-one market.

 That said, a demo flight is not a commercial service.
 Nobody bought a ticket.